MasterLufier/Creality-K2-Custom-Macros/README.md

 - Spoolholder can be used from ORCA without unplugging CFS and feed filament through buffer!
 Just add +1 filament to your project (if you have 1 CFS connected - fifth, if 2 CFS-ninth etc.), set it for parts and push print! \
 ![изображение](https://github.com/user-attachments/assets/f3d3497c-8c7c-4c29-9110-13ea197c1ac1)

+### better_Z.cfg
+- The Z-axis homing position has been moved to the left back corner of the bed, as this is a more temperature-stable point than the center of the bed.
+- prtouch tuned for accuracy
+- AUTO_MESH is a macro that creates a mesh for each desired temperature.
+Just fill comma separated list, save, push the button and wait. \
+!!!REMOVE ALL BED MESHES AFTER INSTALL THIS COMPONENT, OR USE AUTO_MESH WITH ALL BED TEMPERATURES BEFORE FIRST PRINT!!!

 ## Installation:
 For use you need install Klipper Virtual Pins https://github.com/pedrolamas/klipper-virtual-pins \